creativescala/doodle/docs/src/main/mdoc/algebra/using.md

 To create a picture:

 1. We write a method that has two types parameters, one of which is a type parameter that is a subtype of the algebra we have chosen, and the other is just `F[_]`.
 See the code below for the example.
-2. We declare the result type of the method as `doodle.algebra.Picture[Alg, F, Unit]`, where `Alg` is the algebra type we declared in the first step.
+2. We declare the result type of the method as `doodle.algebra.Picture[Alg, Unit]`, where `Alg` is the algebra type we declared in the first step.
 3. We then write the code for creating the picture as usual in the body of the method, using `Alg` for `Algebra` and `F` for `Drawing`.

 Here's an example.
 The type declaration is complicated but you don't need to understand it.
 You can just copy and paste, changing `Basic` and `Text` as appropriate for your case.